allancrabelo/Get_Next_Line/README.md

 Building your own get_next_line is like sharpening a sword for the coding battlefield: you’re not just reading lines — you’re orchestrating data flow, shaping communication between hardware, system, and application.
 It’s the foundation for every developer who refuses to be mediocre and aims to be the master of input/output.

-If printf is the “speak” verb of code, `get_next_line` is the “listen” verb — and whoever masters both, owns the entire conversation.
+If `printf` is the “speak” verb of code, `get_next_line` is the “listen” verb — and whoever masters both, owns the entire conversation.

 ## 🎯 Next Steps

-Because stopping here would be… mediocre.
+Because stopping here would be… `mediocre`.

     🎥 Cinematic video tutorial (call me Nolan)